husjon/quartz/husjon.github.io/Obsidian to Quartz setup.md

 ## Upgrading
-I would recommend reading the https://quartz.jzhao.xyz/migrating-from-Quartz-3 guide from the documentation.
+If you're upgrading I would recommend reading the https://quartz.jzhao.xyz/migrating-from-Quartz-3 guide from the documentation.

+If you're new to Quartz, check out Getting Started section on https://quartz.jzhao.xyz/.